flexera-public/policy_templates/cost/terminate_policy/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email addresses* - Email addresses of the recipients you wish to notify
-- *Tag of servers to terminate* - Tags of servers to terminate in timestamp format, Eg: `instance:terminate=*`, `ec2:terminate=*`, `gce:terminate=*`, `azure:terminate=*`
+- *Tag of instances to terminate* - Tags of instances to terminate in timestamp format, Eg: `instance:terminate=*`, `ec2:terminate=*`, `gce:terminate=*`, `azure:terminate=*`
-- *Tags to ignore* - List of tags that will exclude Servers from being evaluated by this policy.
+- *Tags to ignore* - List of tags that will exclude instances from being evaluated by this policy.
 Multiple tags are evaluated as an 'OR' condition.
 Tag must be of the format 'namespace:predicate=value'.

 ### Policy Actions